livingdocsIO/documentation/content/guides/editor/publish-control/index.md

 The «Publish Control» feature allows users to manage all things publishing and distribution of documents.

 ## Configuration

 You can enable and configure the «Publish Control» per Content-Type:
-In it's most basic form, Publish Control allows for immedia publish and unpublish only:
+In it's most basic form, Publish Control allows for immediate publish and unpublish only:

 ```js
 {
   handle: 'myArticle',